-This topic contains 7 replies, has 4 voices, and was last updated by Bryan Cavitt 13 years ago.
+- This topic has 7 replies, 4 voices, and was last updated 15 years, 2 months ago by Bryan Cavitt.

 I have never been quite happy with what I have been using for absolute beginners (with no experience on another instrument).
 It generally includes the Rubank Beginning for a bit (but it always seems to go too high too soon), then piece-in Weissenborn and a few other snippets of my own until the student is better established.
 I know there are a few new bassoon methods out, but generally haven’t had that many students that I have started from square-one, so I haven’t looked into them.
 Any suggestions?

 Jim FellowsSeptember 15, 2006 at 9:50 pm #105275Neville ForsytheParticipant

 I have cut & pasted from a reply to an Australian graduate’s survey on Bassoon teaching regarding my first tutor of choice – “The Young Bassoonist” which I use with my own fingering chart (another matter altogether).
 I will send you a PDF to your email address.

 It is clearly laid out with fairly large staves / notes.
 No fingerings are offered.

 Each tune is accompanied by a smaller preliminary c.
 2.5 cm long stave with the new notes or intervals.